denisalbertini/docked-bike-sharing-system-api/README.md

 ## Documentation

-The documentation is live served at `/api/spec`.
+The documentation is live served at `/api/specs`.
 Moreover it can be found at `swagger-output.json`.

 ## Replacing the database

-To replace the database you have to **write a new environment variable with the desired connection url** and update the `src/sequelize/sequelize.js` file by changing the first parameter of the `new Sequelize` object.
+To replace the database you have to **write a new environment variable with the desired connection url** and update the `src/sequelize/sequelize.js` file by changing the first parameter of the `new Sequelize` constructor.